-The business activity of ATEX Resources Inc. (the "Company") (formerly Colombia Crest Gold Corp.) is the exploration and evaluation of mineral properties.
-As described in Note 4, in 2013 the Company ceased its operations in Colombia but still holds a 50% earned interest in the Fredonia property and the Company is now focused on newly acquired projects in Chile.
+The business activity of ATEX Resources Inc. (the "Company") (formerly Colombia Crest Gold Corp.) is the exploration and evaluation of mineral properties in South America.

 The Company was incorporated under the laws of the Province of British Columbia on January 20, 1981 and its common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol "ATX".
 On February 8, 2019, the Company effected a name change from Colombia Crest Gold Corp. to ATEX Resources Inc.